filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 If you want a quick and easy way to get direct media links, try [Google Drive Direct Media Links](https://sites.google.com/site/gdocs2direct/).

 ### 3.2 GoIndex
-With a Google Drive and a Cloudflare account, you can have very cheap storage with unlimited bandwith.
+With a Google Drive and a Cloudflare account, you can have very cheap storage with unlimited bandwidth.
 You can get Google Drive storage for fairly low prices, and if you are in a company or a school with Gsuite, you may have an unlimited account.

 ![Pricing of Google One](https://trnck.dev/0:/img/cdcde6d2-8d00-4b98-8028-4c9c6ba52b45.png)

-The only limitation is Cloudflare, because [Cloudflare workers](https://workers.cloudflare.com/) provide only 100K free requests a day, but for most use cases, that's plenty.
+The only limitation is Cloudflare because [Cloudflare workers](https://workers.cloudflare.com/) provide only 100K free requests a day, but for most use cases, that's plenty.

 You can achieve all this for free: